My last normal Father's Day was in June 2000.

 After the surgery was completed I was fortunate enough to be referred to Mark Albertini, MD, with the UW Carbone Cancer Center.
 Dr. Albertini started me on a four-week program of intravenous high-dose Interferon.

-Interferon is considered an immune therapy and is intended to mobilize the immune system to destroy any remaining melanoma 'seeds' which might be lurking elsewhere in the body.
-A first I thought this sounded like a good deal as I would be avoiding traditional chemotherapy treatments.
+Interferon is considered an immune therapy and is intended to mobilize the immune system to destroy any remaining melanoma "seeds" that might be lurking elsewhere in the body.
+A first I thought this sounded like a good deal, as I would be avoiding traditional chemotherapy treatments.
 I soon learned however that the side effects were just about as bad, the only consolation being that they came without the hair loss.

 Getting through the toughest times

 So, by Father's Day 2001, I was in the midst of my high-dose treatments and my family and I were going through a very difficult time.
 It was quite an education in how life can change in a very short period of time.

 I remember looking in on the kids at night and wondering how I ever ended up in a situation where these people were so dependent on me and I might not be able to be there for them.